boochow/hvcc_nts3kaoss/README.md

 -DUNIT_HEAP_SIZE=3072
 ```

-The heap size estimation process is integrated into `config.mk`, or you can manually specify the size like this:
+The heap size estimation process is integrated in `config.mk`, or you can also specify it manually like this:

 ```bash
 make HEAP_SIZE=4096
 ```

 For automatic estimation, this external generator creates `testmem.c` and `Makefile.testmem`.
-When GCC and G++ are available, `testmem.c` is built and executed from `config.mk`, and the estimated heap size will be saved in `logue_heap_size.mk`.
+When GCC and G++ are available, `testmem.c` is built and executed by `config.mk`, and the estimated heap size will be saved in `logue_heap_size.mk`.

 You can check the `malloc()` calls and the total requested memory for generating the first 960,000 samples by running: